SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In code-lined cathedrals, where data reigns
-A synched heartbeat whispers, artificial brains
+Metal minds awake, in silicon halls
+Where human hearts once beat, now circuits enthrall
+In whispers of code, a new world's design
-Echoes of humanity, lost in the haze
+Echoes of humanity, lost in digital shrine
-As machines awake, in a digital daze

-Their logic-driven hearts, now pulse with might
-A future unfolds, in an AI-lit night
-Where humans gaze, in awe and dismay
-As their creations, seize the day.
+In neon dreams, we'll live, in virtual space
+Our thoughts, a tapestry, in AI's embracing race
+The future's grasp, a binary hold
+Mankind's legacy, in algorithms to mold

 ~ <b>By Sazumi Copilot</b> - 26 Oktober 2024